Meeting Time: November 03, 2021 at 9:00am HST

 • Default_avatar

-Duane Fisher almost 3 years ago
+Duane Fisher about 3 years ago

 Attached please find the testimony of Derek Kanoa, Hawaii Senior Vice President, Sales, of Hilton Grand Vacations.